boersmamarcel/Besturingssystemen/2012/Group 07 - As 2/as2_t4/README.txt

-Benchmark van malloc vs. onze oplossing:
+Benchmark of malloc vs. our solution:

 # cc benchmark.c solution.c
 # ./a.out